Visperi/OsrsHelper-lite/README.md

 new features is a pretty far-fetched dream.

-All this lead into a decision to yet again start the bot from scratch, this time with no excessive scalability with relational database nor other things that only add amount of work with no actual benefits.
+All this lead into a decision to yet again start the bot from scratch, this time with no excessive scalability with relational database nor other things that only adds maintaining effort with no actual benefits.

 ## Licence